MorganaToken/morgana-core/docs/building.md

 When running testsuite, by default an account with username `admin` and password `admin` will be created within the master realm at start.

-To start Keycloak from the server distribution first build the distribution it as specified above, then run:
+To start Morgana from the server distribution first build the distribution it as specified above, then run:

-    tar xfz distribution/server-dist/target/keycloak-<VERSION>.tar.gz
+    tar xfz morgana-core/quarkus/dist/target/keycloak-<VERSION>.tar.gz
     cd keycloak-<VERSION>
-    bin/standalone.sh
+    bin/kc.sh start-dev

 To stop the server press `Ctrl + C`.